 Item 1 of Remark 1 indicates that the algorithm runs smoothly as long as the number I^{d-t} of orbits of (d-t)-faces is relatively small.
-The number of (d-t)-faces usually grows extremely large with t getting close to $\lfloor \frac{d}{2} \rfloor$ and can be already very large for $\lfloor \frac{d}{4} \rfloor \leq t \leq \lfloor \frac{3d}{4} \rfloor$; that is: "Face lattices are very fat".
+The number of (d-t)-faces usually grows extremely large with t getting close to $\lfloor \frac{d}{2} \rfloor$; that is: "Face lattices are very fat".
 Therefore the computation of the full face lattice of a polytope is generally extremely hard.
 Besides small dimensional polytopes and specific cases such as the d-cube, we can expect a similar pattern for the values of I^{d-t} ; that is: "Orbitwise face lattices are also fat".
-On the other hand, one can expect the combinatorial explosion to occur at a deeper layer for the orbitwise face lattice than for the ordinary one.
-Actually, this algorithm is particularly suitable for the computation of the upper τ layers of the orbitwise face lattice for a small given $\tau \leq \lfloor \frac{d}{4} \rfloor$.
+On the other hand, one can expect the combinatorial explosion to occur at a deeper layer for the orbitwise face lattice for a small given τ .
 In that case the algorithm stops when $\mathcal{L}^{d-\tau}$ is computed.
 The computation of the orbitwise upper face lattice can be efficiently combined with classical vertex enumeration.
 See Section 5.1 for an application to the complete description of the vertices of m_8 .